br4dleyhub/cyber-lab-365/07-password-cracking/day7-password-cracking-john-the-ripper.md

-After exploitation and privilege escalation (Step 7), attackers rarely stop at shell access.
+[After exploitation and privilege escalation](cyber-lab-365/06-real-exploitation-metasploit /day6-offensivesec-realexploit-metasploit.md
+) , attackers rarely stop at shell access.

 They attempt to: